-These natural juices may not be enough anymore though and ‘going in’ can make for a painful experience no matter how ready she feels.
-Apply a generous dollop of lube so she moans with delight rather than discomfort.
+These natural juices may not be enough anymore though and ‘going in’ can make for a painful experience no matter how ready they feel.
+Apply a generous dollop of lube, so they moan with delight rather than discomfort.

 ACCEPT WHEN SHE’S NOT IN THE MOOD

-Although it’s hard, try not to take her rejection of your advances personally.
-No one likes hearing the word ‘no’ but if she feels pressured in any way – although you didn’t mean to – it can create a vicious circle where frustrations begin to arise.
+Although it’s hard, try not to take their rejection of your advances personally.
+No one likes hearing the word ‘no’ but if they feel pressured in any way – although you didn’t mean to – it can create a vicious circle where frustrations begin to arise.

-Instead of feeling disheartened, offer to give her a massage or cuddle instead.
+Instead of feeling disheartened, offer to give them a massage or cuddle instead.
 Touch is an important tool for keeping intimacy alive in a relationship, especially when sex is off the cards.

 ENCOURAGE HER TO SPEAK TO A DOCTOR